Lebanon vs Kuwait prediction and betting tips 02 September 2025 | Dailysports experts

 Probable lineups

+Kuwait: Abdulghafour, Al-Awadi, Khaled, Al-Hajeri, Al Enezi, Al Mutar, Abujabarah, Majed, Al-Jafiri, Zanki, Al Qaisi

-- Lebanon: Mattar, Shour, Khamis, Sharafeddine, Al-Zein, Haidar, Khair El Dine, Saffwan, Kaddour, Al-Masri, Najjarine
+Lebanon: Matar, Shour, Khamis, Sharafeddine, Al Zein, Haidar, Kheir El Din, Safwan, Kaddour, Najjarin, Al Masri

-- Kuwait: Abdulghafor, Al Enezi, Al-Harbi, Hajjah, Al Hajeri, Al Sanea, Daham, Abujabarah, Al Defiri, Al Sulaiman, Al Harbi

 Match facts and head-to-head

+- Across the last five meetings between these sides, both teams have recorded two wins, with one match ending in a draw.

-- Kuwait are winless in their last seven matches, dating back to December 2024.
+- Kuwait is winless in their last seven games: five losses and two draws.

 Prediction